bendechrai/opening-doors-rpi/README.md

 ### Reading JWTs from a serial stream

 I used a PN532 NFC reader connected to an Arduino Uno R3 compatible board, which returns meta data about the NFC cards over serial.
-You can (see the code for the Arduino board here)[https://github.com/bendechrai/opening-doors-arduino].
+You can [see the code for the Arduino board here](https://github.com/bendechrai/opening-doors-arduino).

 The RPi needs to be running `poll-usb.py`, which will read the data frmo the Arduino, and process JWTs received that way instead.
 I believe all modules used in this script are already available in a base Raspian install, but I've not tested this assumption.